 No one wants to be exhausted by the end of the day from dashing around to get photos of something before quickly hurrying off again!

-With the Rugby World Cup and Tokyo Olympics just around the corner, some popular attractions are undergoing maintenance to look their best.
-Be sure to take a look here to see if any major construction works are going to affect sites you wish to see.
+Be sure to take a look if any major construction works here are going to affect sites you wish to see.

-HyperDia works in a similar way to the above Google Maps feature, but is also has the possibility to let you know whether a journey is covered by any rail passes.
+HyperDia works in a similar way to the above Google Maps feature.
 It also has an downloadable app for Android devices from the Google Play store.

-If you’re planning a trip to Japan and don’t have the time to create a detailed yet flexible itinerary of your own, never fear as I’ve done all the hard yards for you!
-Feel free to follow along to my detailed Japan itineraries and travel guides that outline things to, how to get around, where to stay, Japan travel tips and more.
+If you’re planning a trip to Japan and don’t have the time to create a detailed yet flexible itinerary for Japan of your own, never fear as I’ve done all the hard yards for you!
+Feel free to follow along to my detailed Japan itineraries and travel guides that outline things to do, how to get around, where to stay, Japan travel tips and more.
 I’ve got you covered every step of the way!

-15. Include both traditional and modern experiences to your Japan itinerary
+16. Include both traditional and modern experiences to your tour of Japan

-As I bang on about in many of my Japan travel guides, this country is able to blend past and present together in a an incredibly seamless way.
+As I bang on about in many of my Japan itinerary planning guides, this country is able to blend past and present together in an incredibly seamless way.
 It’s quite amazing!
-In saying that, to make the most of your visit ensure you add both modern and traditional experiences to your Japan itinerary.
+In saying that, to make the most of your visit ensure you add both modern and traditional experiences to your Japan travel guide itinerary.

-The below mini-list are some ideas to get you started, experiences in Japan certainly aren’t limited to only these:
+The below mini-list are some Japan travel ideas to get you started.
+Remember experiences in Japan certainly aren’t limited to only these:

 Traditional Japanese experiences